HASwitchPlate/openHASP-docs/docs/compiling/local.md

 git clone --recursive https://github.com/HASwitchPlate/openHASP
 ```

-If you already cloned openHASP without the submodules, you can fetch the submodules seperately using:
+If you already cloned openHASP without the `--recursive` parameter, you can fetch the submodules separately using:

 ```sh linenums="1"
 git submodule update --init --recursive